Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 Noah, feeling insecure in his job, experiences intense anxiety and panic attacks.
 His fear of losing support leads to dependency and defiance, triggering a cycle of anxiety and depression.

-Mia, plagued by inferiority feelings, becomes extremely suspicious and paranoid.
+Mia, plagued by feelings of inferiority, becomes extraordinarily suspicious and paranoid.
 Her attachment to unhealthy relationships and impulsive defiance exacerbate her mental health challenges.

 ### Negative Coping Mechanisms: